ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Related Work

-\textbf{Text-to-Image Concept Learning.} Text-conditioned diffusion models, such as LDM and Imagen, have demonstrated their potential for learning new concepts with only a few reference images.
+\textbf{Text-to-Image Concept Learning.} Text-conditioned diffusion models, such as LDM, have demonstrated their potential for learning novel visual concepts with only a few reference images.
 Textual Inversion~\cite{gal2022image} proposes learning the embedding corresponding to the placeholder (V\textsuperscript{*}) through optimization.
 DreamBooth~\cite{ruiz2022dreambooth} suggests optimizing the UNet parameters instead of optimizing the placeholder embedding.
-Custom Diffusion~\cite{kumari2022multi} combines both approaches by optimizing the placeholder embedding and Key/Value weights from the Cross-Attentions layers of the UNet model for faster and better concept learning.
+Custom Diffusion~\cite{kumari2022multi} combines both approaches by optimizing the placeholder and key/value weights from the cross-attention layers for faster concept learning.
 These concept learners are essentially text-conditioned diffusion models and inherit the same limitations of diffusion models.
 One limitation is the overfitting of concepts and language drift.
 By optimizing model parameters on a handful of reference images, it is highly likely that the model might overfit the given concept and cannot maintain compositionality.
-Therefore, in this paper, we propose \conceptbed{} to evaluate these systems more systematically.
+Therefore, in this paper, we propose \conceptbed{} for systematic evaluations.